timonweb/django-tailwind/docs/templatetags.md

 ```

 ### Asset versioning
-The tag also supports asset versioning via `v=` parameter, like this:
+The tag also supports asset versioning via the `v=` parameter, like this:

 ```html
 {% tailwind_css v='1' %}